rchuluc/unit-tests-training/README.md

 # NodeJS Unit Tests

-This trainig was presented on November 2021.
+This training was presented on November 2021.

 ## Getting Started

 To run this project, make sure that you met the following requirements:

-- NodeJS v14 at least
+- NodeJS v14
 - NPM

 ### Installing Dependencies

-To install the project dependencies run the following command on the project root:
+To install the project dependencies run the following command at the project root folder:

 ```bash
 npm install